Introducing Palestine - Pictures of Palestine

 Map of Israel and Palestine

 There's something about the unknowns that Palestinians face.
-Things are not as hard as they were during the intifada of 2000-2004, yet Palestinians still have no clear idea about their future prospects, since these are in the hands of their Israeli occupiers and the international community.
-This insecurity creates a spiritual and human edge which makes the Palestinians one of the more awakened societies on Earth.
+Things are better than they were during the intifada of 2000-2004, yet Palestinians have no clear sense of their future prospects, since they are controlled by Israeli occupiers with the acquiescence of the international community.
+Their insecurity creates a spiritual and human edge which makes the Palestinians very interesting people.

-Not that life is easy.
+Life is not easy.
 Some suffer poverty, disadvantage and hopelessness but all, whatever their status, have their rights denied as humans and as a society, as a result of the occupation.
-This makes life in Palestine challenging.
-Other countries can be challenging too, but this is a different kind of challenge - a national imprisonment.
+People are dying and losing their birthrights daily.
+This makes life in Palestine very challenging.
+Its inhabitants are prisoners.

-This is not a place for camera-snapping consumer tourism.
+This is not a place for consumerist tourism.
 The locals invite you to open up, visit their families, hear their stories and join in their reality.
-These people are heartened by the visits of empathetic strangers.
+These people are heartened by the visits of interested strangers.

-That's why, to anyone with a human heart and a yen for something different, Palestine is special.
-It's worth a visit.
-If you don't want to visit, it's still worth keeping this brave people, the Palestinians, in your prayers.
+That's why, to anyone with a human heart and a yen for something different, Palestine is worth a visit.
+If you don't want to visit, please keep this brave people, the Palestinians, in your prayers.

 © Text and pictures copyright Palden Jenkins 2011.
 This is online material supplementing the book Pictures of Palestine by Palden Jenkins.
 You may print it out in single copies for your own non-commercial use or forward it by e-mail as long as the piece is unaltered and properly attributed to the author.
 The book's website is at www.palden.co.uk/pop